sabidahmedsunve/sabidahmedsunve/README.md

 I am currently pursuing an **MSc in Artificial Intelligence & Data Science** at the **University of Hull (London Study Centre), United Kingdom**.

-My background in **Computer Science & Engineering** has given me a strong foundation in programming, software development and analytical problem-solving.
+My background in **Computer Science & Engineering** has given me a strong foundation in programming, software development, and analytical problem-solving.
 I am now advancing that foundation through postgraduate study and practical work in artificial intelligence, machine learning and data science.

 I am particularly interested in developing intelligent systems that are technically sound, explainable and useful in real-world settings.